-International Documentary Filmmakers: Jonny Von Wallstrom
+International Filmmakers: Jonny Von Wallstrom

 As a filmmaker, I've experienced the highs and lows of an industry that often feels like an uphill battle.
 Behind the scenes of every successful movie, countless scripts have been rejected, dreams have been shattered, and filmmakers have faced rejection and financial hurdles.
 It's a reality that every aspiring filmmaker must confront.
 You continually ask yourself, how do I make an excellent documentary?